kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 }
 ```

-This sets a different `pinTintColor` depending on the star rating of the coffee shop; gold for a 5-star rating and brown otherwise.
+This chooses a `pinTintColor` that depends on the star rating of the coffee shop; gold for a 5-star rating and brown otherwise.

 Build and run your app, and check out your fancy new pins: